Blignaut24/NederLearn_V5/README.md

 - **Django:** A high-level Python web framework that promotes rapid development and pragmatic, clean design.
 It adheres to the "don't repeat yourself" (DRY) principle and is built on the model-view-template architectural pattern.
 It was used to build the NederLearn web app.
 - **Crispy Form:** A Django application that helps you manage and format your Django form output.
 It allows you to control form rendering in your templates while keeping boilerplate to a minimum.
 It supports different form styles and integrates seamlessly with Bootstrap 4 and up.
-- **Boostrap v5.0:** Bootstrap is a free tool that helps you build websites that look good on both desktop and mobile.
+- **Bootstrap v5.0:** Bootstrap is a free tool that helps you build websites that look good on both desktop and mobile.
 It has templates for different parts of a website, which can save developers time and effort.

 ### **Database**